rms-open-letter/rms-open-letter.github.io/index.md

 ---
 title: An open letter to remove Richard M. Stallman from all leadership positions
-description: We, the undersigned, are calling for the removal of the entire Board of the Free Software Foundation, for its support of toxic and abusive behavior by Richard M. Stallman.
+description: We, the undersigned, call for the entire Board of the FSF to step down and for Richard M. Stallman to be removed from all leadership positions.
+We will not continue suffering his behavior, giving him a leadership role, or otherwise holding him and his hurtful and dangerous ideology as acceptable.
 image: /assets/og-image.png
 twitter:
   card: summary_large_image